-I have been speaking to various people about my novel Love Hurts.
-Being a paranormal romance, it was more than likely going to fall into the category of Young Adult for audience appeal, but that was not my original intention.
+I have been speaking to various people about my debut novel Love Hurts (A Redcliffe Novel).
+Being paranormal romance, it was more than likely going to fall into the category of Young Adult for audience appeal, but that was not my original intention.
 Indeed, the story content is very adult and I would not recommend it for anyone under the age of 18.
 I had intended the book for an adult market aged roughly between 18-35, although of course I would not begrudge anyone reading it.

 I was greatly surprised to find that several older people have read and thoroughly enjoyed my book.
 Here is a classic example of my cultural and social conditioning rearing its face.
 I automatically assumed that any people over the age of 50 that read my book would think it far-fetched and probably ridiculous.
 This was not the case according to some recent word of mouth reviews I have received.